flosell/flosell.github.io/_posts/2015-03-29-introducing-lambdacd.markdown

 layout: post
 title:  "Introducing LambdaCD"
 categories: lambdacd
-date:   2015-03-29 13:26:16
+date:   2015-03-29 21:50:00
 ---

 Preface
 =======

-In my last post (TODO: add link) I argued that we should start treating our build pipelines as code, as potentially complex applications that serve a single purpose: To test, publish and deploy your software.
+In my [last post]({% post_url 2015-03-29-build-pipelines-as-code %}) I argued that we should start treating our build pipelines as code, as potentially complex applications that serve a single purpose: To test, publish and deploy your software.

 What I didn't mention was how to get there.
 Do I want everyone to throw away their beloved Jenkins and go develop their own buildservers?